Marketing is all about promotion, getting noticed and ultimately, getting the desired results.

 Probably best to not add in your Facebook profile though.
 Drunken selfies and statuses like ‘Suarez didn’t deserve his ban’ and how ‘United are nothing without Sir Alex’ don’t really scream “Employ me”.

 So to summarise, the need to be seen, heard and above all, invested in, means our desire to get employed isn’t too far away from the aims of a marketer.
-And if these simple tricks and tips can revolutionise your CV, your a huge step closer to bagging that dream job.
+And if these simple tricks and tips can revolutionise your CV, you’re a huge step closer to bagging that dream job.